fp7mplane/demo-infra/DisNETPerf/doc/find_psbox.rst

 .. code:: bash

- python find psbox.py [-n <IP filename>] [-o <targetIP>] [-r {0,1}]
+ python find psbox.py -k <API-KEY> [-n <IP filename>] [-o <targetIP>] [-r {0,1}]

-<IP filename> refers to the name of the file in which the IP addresses DisNETPerf should locate the closest RIPE Atlas box to are listed. **This file has to be stored in the 'input' folder.** The file should
+| <API-Key> points to a RIPE Atlas API Key with *Measurement creation* permissions.
+Such a key can easily be created through the Web interface of RIPE Atlas.
-contain one IP per line.
+| <IP filename> refers to the name of the file in which the IP addresses DisNETPerf should locate the closest RIPE Atlas box to are listed. **This file has to be stored in the 'input' folder.** The file should contain one IP per line.
 An IP should be in the usual format, i.e. X.X.X.X where X is an integer >= 0.

 | If you want to analyze only a single IP, you can also use the -o parameter and replace <targetIP> with that particular IP.